isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 equal, you're done.
 Otherwise, recursively insert the value into the correct of the subtree.

-The implicit claim here is that this algorithm preserves the `IsBST` invariant, but that is never explicitly pointed out.
-For posterity, this algorithm *does* indeed preserve the `IsBST` invariant.
+The implicit claim here is that this algorithm preserves the `type:IsBST` invariant, but that is never explicitly pointed out.
+For posterity, this algorithm *does* indeed preserve the `type:IsBST` invariant.
 However, this poses some challenges for us, since in order to show this we must necessarily derive a proof, which is going to depend on a proof that we picked the correct subtree to recurse on.

-What we have to work with thus far is only the fact that `_<_` is decidable.
-But if we were to work directly with the decidability `_<_`, our algorithm would need to first check whether `a < x`, and if it isn't, check that `x < a`, and if it isn't check that `x ≡ y`, and if *that isn't,* well then we definitely have a problem.
+What we have to work with thus far is only the fact that `type:_<_` is decidable.
+But if we were to work directly with the decidability `type:_<_`, our algorithm would need to first check whether `a < x`, and if it isn't, check that `x < a`, and if it isn't check that `x ≡ y`, and if *that isn't,* well then we definitely have a problem.
 This doesn't sound like an enjoyable experience though; as we have seen